KathleenDollard/DragonFruit2/ReadMe.md

 ## Notes on docs

 Unfortunately, is evolving relatively rapidly and up to date docs are challenging.
-(The Design Overview)[docs/Design/DesignOverview.md] explains how the application runs.
+[The Design Overview](docs/Design/DesignOverview.md) explains how the application runs.
 The documents in the Design folder are at least OK, and those in its subfolders will not be helpful.

 This `ReadMe.md` file is also being kept up to date.